 Here we have one of our best selling evergreen plants, we grow and sell the Portuguese Laurel (Prunus lusitanica ‘Angustifolia’) grown from cuttings.
 This is a better quality clone with a slightly smaller and neater leaf that is more suited to trimming with shears or a hedgtrimmer giving a beautiful and tidy evergreen hedge.

 Golden Privet (Ligustrum ovalifolium ‘Aureum’) is the most colourful member of the Privet family, the pointed oval dark green leaves are edged with golden yellow and the leaves are frequently retained during the winter months, particularly if the winter weather is not too cold or in the more sheltered climate of suburban gardens.
 Ligustrum ovalifolium ‘Aureum’ is a semi evergreen, on the more exposed sites and during very cold periods of weather some leaves can fall but the hedge will re leaf early the following season.

-Green Privet (Ligustrum ovalifolium) is one of the most popular and familiar hedging plants, the oval leaves are mid green at first, becoming darker green as they mature.
+Green Privet (Ligustrum ovalifolium) is one of the most popular and familiar hedging, the oval leaves are mid green at first, becoming darker green as they mature.
 Clusters of fragrant white flowers appear in summer especially on untrimmed plants.

 Privet is a semi evergreen hedging shrub, the leaves stay on the plant in milder winters but some may fall during colder weather or where the plant has been used on more exposed planting sites, the hedge will always re leaf early the following season.
 In more sheltered gardens and milder winters a Green Privet hedge will stay evergreen all winter.